DanteLore/SmolbeanPlanet3D/README.md

 Not-so-low-poly stonecutter hut.
 I created the cool stone brick style of the stonecutters hut by staring blankly at this YouTube video for hours: https://www.youtube.com/watch?v=tX3JZF53e24&t=2s
 ![Screenshot](./Docs/Images/screenshot23.png)

-Here's an updated TO DO list...

-1. Add a stonecutter and get them cuttin' stones
-2. Set up the build menu to create buttons automatically, perhaps from some scriptable object data (prefab, thumbnail, building data etc).
-3. Animals (dodos I think) and a hunter
-4. Drops!
-Trees drop logs, rocks drop stones.
-Wood/Stonecutters collect these and dump them by their huts, until there's no more room.
-5. Separate people from their buildings - currently, the colonists lifespans are controlled by their buildings.
-Do this centrally.
-6. Create rigged models for the colonists, animate and import them.
-Colonists dress the way they dress, they don't change clothes based on their job.
-7. Get some decent GPU-instanced grass on the go, to make the ground look more professional.
-8. Sort out the lighting so the buildings look less lame.
-9. Add time of day as a concept, including day/night cycle.
-10. Warehouse and Porters (new job type - carries stuff round the island as needed).
-Maybe you start with the "Warehouse" as a big pile of resources and a few people gathered round a camp fire.
-11. Building of buildings - so porters and builders create the buildings using resources.
-12. First production chain buildings - Sawmill?
-Butcher?
-...OK, that's like a year's worth of work...

 ## Making a game